hellosaurav5/SmartTrader/README.md

 3. **Expected Outputs**:
    - A table of predicted NVDA stock prices (Open, High, Low, Close).
    - A table of trading actions (IDLE, BULLISH, BEARISH) for each day.
-   - The final net equity value displayed at the bottom.

-4. **Validation**:
-   - Ensure that trading actions follow the rules specified in the problem statement.
-   - Verify that predictions are displayed correctly.

 ---